fairvotereform/rcv_viz/README.md

 ## Embedding interactive ranked choice voting results

 The interactive ranked choice voting visualization may be embedded as an iframe or by directly loading JavaScript.
-Either way, the following configuration options must be included as hash fragments (for iframes) or arguments passed to the `rcvLoad()` function (for JavaScript):
+Either way, the following configuration options must be included as hash fragments (for iframes) or arguments passed to the `rcvInitialize()` function (for JavaScript):

 `candidatesCsvUrl`: the candidates CSV's URL (may be a full URL or a relative path)